-Q: It's OK.
+QUESTIONER.
+It's okay.

-MASSARO: Because I had a question for Kemp on this topic.
-And going to scratch another one off my list here.
-You know, we're talking a lot today about network convergence, and that's, you know, this idea that the same people that are involved in smuggling counterfeit goods, and in counterfeiting themselves, are the people that are trafficking drugs, trafficking humans.
+Mr. Massaro.
+Because I had a question for Kemp on this topic, and I'm going to scratch another one off my list here.
+You know, we're talking a lot today about network convergence, and that's this idea that the same people that are involved in smuggling counterfeit goods, and in counterfeiting themselves, are the people that are trafficking drugs, trafficking humans.
 They're the people that are running states now, right?
-(Laughs.)
-Running, you know, sort of kleptocracies, to a certain extent, indulging in, you know, bribery and looting of the state treasury.
+[Laughs.]
+Running sort of kleptocracies, to a certain extent, indulging in bribery and looting of the state treasury.

-And I guess, you know, we conceptualize of that in an intellectual level.
-I wonder in your work, you know, when you look at a shipment that's coming to the United States, or when you get something through the Postal Service, or whatever else, are you seeing this - are you seeing these products coming together?
-Are you seeing drugs being accompanied by counterfeit pharmaceuticals, being accompanied by, you know, cigarettes, being - you know, is this whole criminal enterprise, you know, now one big thing?
-(Laughs.)
+And I guess we conceptualize of that in an intellectual level.
+I wonder in your work, when you look at a shipment that's coming to the United States, or when you get something through the Postal Service, or whatever else, are you seeing these products coming together?
+Are you seeing drugs being accompanied by counterfeit pharmaceuticals, being accompanied by cigarettes, being-you know, is this whole criminal enterprise now one big thing?
+[Laughs.]

-CHESTER: Sure.
-I think - I think that there is - that there's probably a desire to kind of make order out of this, when in reality it's a much more vast and diverse world, right?
+Mr. CHESTER.
+Sure.
+I think that there's probably a desire to kind of make order out of this, when in reality it's a much more vast and diverse world, right?
 So sometimes the illicit drug is the counterfeit pharmaceutical.
 So it's the fake oxycontin that came in.
 Well, that's two crimes right there, right?
-And I understand your point, right, bad people do bad things.
-I think that we are starting to see more and more what are called poly drug loads, which the exclusivity of traffickers - you're a heroin trafficker, you're a marijuana trafficker, you're a cocaine trafficker - actually for efficiency's sake, there are probably drug loads, go across the border, and then are broken down for greater distribution.
+And I understand your point, right-bad people do bad things.
+I think that we are starting to see more and more what are called poly drug loads, which the exclusivity of traffickers-you're a heroin trafficker, you're a marijuana trafficker, you're a cocaine trafficker-actually for efficiency's sake, there are probably drug loads, go across the border, and then are broken down for greater distribution.

-I do think that the biggest change - the biggest fundamental change is this model that we've had of drug trafficking for so many years, which in reality it was - it was hierarchical drug trafficking organizations that would bring a - you know, a large load of cocaine or heroin or something across the southwest border.
-And they'd break it down through a distribution network.
+I do think that the biggest change-the biggest fundamental change is this model that we've had of drug trafficking for so many years, which in reality it was hierarchical drug trafficking organizations that would bring a large load of cocaine or heroin or something across the southwest border, and they'd break it down through a distribution network.
 And then what would happen would be a face-to-face cash transaction somewhere between two individuals that had to meet somewhere and then buy the drugs.
 And so from a law enforcement perspective, you could pretty easily intersect that at some point.
 And you hang a felony over the head of the seller and then you work your way back up through the hierarchy and you begin to dismantle that organization.

 That's turned upside down by what we see with the internet, the dark web, and cryptocurrencies, where individuals themselves can order these things either for their own personal use or for distribution to a small number of people.
-That is a vastly more distributed and complex drug trafficking - if you could even call it that - when in reality it's a direct to consumer model versus kind of a distribution model that we had for drug trafficking in the past.
+That is a vastly more distributed and complex drug trafficking-if you could even call it that-when in reality it's a direct to consumer model versus kind of a distribution model that we had for drug trafficking in the past.
 I do believe that that is the biggest change.
 That's compounded by the fact that these drugs are highly potent and therefore can be shipped in very, very small quantities.
 Because they're synthetic, they're very, very hard to detect.
 And because they're small they're ordered at very low dollar figures that don't really raise any of the suspicions or the alarms that we've set off through our banking system.